R3Conclave/conclave-samples/conclave-auction/README.md

 In this case the code signer `0000000000000000000000000000000000000000000000000000000000000000` is the enclave constraint.

-You could run multiple clients to submit different bids.
+You can submit bids using the below command with role type as bidder:
 `./gradlew runClient --args="'BIDDER' ’S:0000000000000000000000000000000000000000000000000000000000000000 PROD:1 SEC:INSECURE' 'http://localhost:8080' 1000"`

 You could run multiple clients to submit different bids.

-To process the bid run the below command:
+To process the bid run the below command as admin:

 `./gradlew runClient --args="'ADMIN' 'S:0000000000000000000000000000000000000000000000000000000000000000 PROD:1 SEC:INSECURE' 'http://localhost:8080'"`